Artas, Bethlehem: Ottoman era

+Artas was incorporated into the Ottoman Empire in 1517 with all of Palestine, and in 1575 Leonhard Rauwolf noted: "Beyond it is another valley not far from Bethlehem, they shew still to this day a large Orchard, full of Citron, Lemon, Orange, Pomegranate, and Fig-trees, and many others: which King Solomon did plant in his Days, with Ponds, Canals and other Water-Works very pleasantly prepared."

-Artas was incorporated into the Ottoman Empire in 1517 with all of Palestine, and in 1596 it appeared in the tax registers as being in the Nahiya of Quds of the Liwa of Quds.
+In 1596 Artas appeared in the tax registers as being in the Nahiya of Quds of the Liwa of Quds.
 It had a population of 32 Muslim households.
 The villagers paid a fixed amount of 5,500 akçe in taxes, and all of the revenue went to a Muslim charitable endowment.

 The village was reportedly destroyed twice during the Ottoman period: first, between 1600 and 1744, and again in the late 18th century.

 Until the 19th century, Artas residents were responsible for guarding Solomon's Pools, a water system conducting water to Bethlehem, Herodium, and the Temple Mount or Haram al-Sharif in Jerusalem.
 The village had a tradition of hosting foreign and local scholars, not a few of whom were women.
 A large body of research thus exists on many aspects of life in the village.